Giovanni Bellini

 see: Renaissance Colour Palette.

-One of the greatest, most influential Old Masters of Italian Renaissance art, Giovanni Bellini was instrumental in transforming Venice from a provincial artistic centre to one rivalling Florence and Rome in importance.
-In particular, he established a Venetian School of painting, based on a more sumptuous, colouristic style.
+One of the greatest, most influential Old Masters of Renaissance art, Giovanni Bellini was a major influence on Venetian painting and on the transformation of Venice from a minor artistic centre to a powerhouse of the Italian Renaissance rivalling Florence and Rome in importance.
+In particular, he established a distinct school of High Renaissance painting, based on a more sumptuous, colouristic style.
 By employing clear, slow-drying oil paints, he was able to create deep, sensuous tints, tones and detailed shadings, and thus produce outstanding religious paintings and portraits, as well as wonderful atmospheric landscapes.
-The best painter of the Renaissance in Venice, his methods had a great impact on his Venetian contemporaries and pupils, such as Giorgione and Titian.
-Famous paintings by Giovanni Belli include: Transfiguration of Christ (c.1480, Museo di Capodimonte, Naples); Portrait of Jorg Fugger (1474, Galleria Palatina, Palazzo Pitti, Florence); St. Francis in Ecstasy (c.1480, Frick Collection, New York); Sacred Allegory (c.1490, Uffizi Gallery, Florence); Portrait of Doge Leonardo Loredan (1501, National Gallery, London); and Madonna of the Meadow (1510, National Gallery, London).
+The best painter of the Renaissance in Venice, his methods had a great impact on his contemporaries and pupils, such as Giorgione (1477-1510), Sebastiano del Piombo (1485-1547) and Titian (c.1485/8-1576).
+In addition to this, he created some of the best drawings of the Renaissance.
+Famous paintings by Giovanni Belli include: Transfiguration of Christ (c.1480, Museo di Capodimonte, Naples); Portrait of Jorg Fugger (1474, Galleria Palatina, Palazzo Pitti, Florence); Ecstasy of St. Francis (c.1480, Frick Collection, New York); Sacred Allegory (c.1490, Uffizi Gallery, Florence); Portrait of Doge Leonardo Loredan (1501, National Gallery, London); the San Zaccaria Altarpiece (1505, Venice); and Madonna of the Meadow (1510, National Gallery, London).

 WORLDS TOP ARTISTS